micmejia/bible-dump/AMPC/Jeremiah/Jer 27.md

-They will be [^b]carried to Babylon and there will they be until the day that I visit them [with My favor], says the Lord.
+They will be carried to Babylon and there will they be until the day that I visit them [with My favor], says the Lord.
 Then I will bring them back and restore them to this place.